hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 ![Figure 5: Assign a subscription key to a device](/img/blog-part2-assign-subscriptionkey-to-device-image7.png "Figure 5: Assign a subscription key to a device")

 > > <span style="color:grey; font-family:Arial; font-size:1em"> Figure 5: Assign a subscription key to a device</span>

+This API call is an asynchronous operation, and I can use the **GET** API call ***Get progress or status of async operations in devices*** to verify the status of the operation.

 ### Removing assignment of service and subscription